marekrei/sequence-labeler/README.md

 Preferably with Tensorflow set up to use CUDA, so the process can run on a GPU.
 The script will train the model on the training data, test it on the test data, and print various evaluation metrics.

-Note: The original sequence labeler was implemented in Theano, but since Theano is soon ending, I have reimplemented it in TensorFlow.
+Note: The original sequence labeler was implemented in Theano, but since Theano is soon ending support, I have reimplemented it in TensorFlow.
 I also used the chance to refactor the code a bit, and it should be better in every way.
 However, if you need the specific code used in previously published papers, you'll need to refer to older commits.

 Requirements
 -------------------------